KValexander/jquery-routing/README.md

-# jquery_routing
+# jquery-routing
-Class for SPA routing in jquery for laravel
+Object for SPA routing in jquery

-route - variable with an instance of the class
+route - object variable

 Methods:
 * route.redirect(htmlfilename) - method for getting a file at a specific path and output to the page;
-specific path  - "public/spa/pages/" + htmlfilename + ".html"
 * route.attach_module(htmlfilename, elementid) - method for getting a file at a specific and outputting it to a specific div;